Mackay, QLD › Retail › 2026 Analysis

 First-mover advantage in emerging residential area + discount/value positioning + supply chain partnerships with anchor tenants.

-*Annual profit assumes 65 transactions/day average transaction $35 (premium retail overlay), 22% COGS, 28% labor.
+*Modelled annual profit (scenario) assumes 65 transactions/day average transaction $35 (premium retail overlay), 22% COGS, 28% labor.
 FIFO cycle volatility ±30% variance.
 Excludes lease fitout.

 Get foot traffic heat maps, FIFO roster analysis, and financial projections for your specific location.